Donny van de Beek: Ajax

-Van de Beek played a pivotal role as the attacking midfielder for Ajax in the 2018–19 season, starting almost every match in all competitions, as the team won their first league title in five years and surprisingly qualified for the semi-final of the 2018–19 UEFA Champions League.
-Van de Beek scored against Juventus on 16 April in the second leg of the quarter-final to help his team knock out the Italian champion with a 3–2 on aggregate.
-On 7 May, he scored against Tottenham Hotspur in the first leg of the semi−final which resulted in a 1–0 away victory for Ajax.
-Nonetheless, Ajax did not manage to advance to the final, losing the tie on away goals after a 2–3 defeat at home.
+Van de Beek played a pivotal role as the attacking midfielder for Ajax in the 2018–19 season, starting almost every match in all competitions, as the team won their first league title in five years and surprisingly reached the semi-finals of the 2018–19 UEFA Champions League.
+Van de Beek scored against Juventus on 16 April in the second leg of the quarter-final to help his team knock out the Italian champion with a 3–2 win on aggregate.
+On 7 May, he scored against Tottenham in the first leg of the semi−final, which resulted in a 1–0 away victory for Ajax.
+However, Ajax did not manage to advance to the final, losing the tie on away goals after a 2–3 defeat at home in the second leg.
 In the 2019–20 Champions League season, Van de Beek scored against Valencia in a 3–0 away win, and Chelsea in a 4–4 draw; however, Ajax lost 1–0 at home to Valencia to be eliminated from the group stage.

 Manchester United

 2020–2022

 On 30 August 2020, Ajax reached an agreement with English Premier League club Manchester United for the transfer of Van de Beek.
 The transfer was completed three days later with Van de Beek signing a five-year contract for a reported £35 million plus £5 million in add-ons.
 Van de Beek chose to wear the number 34 jersey as a tribute to former Ajax teammate Abdelhak Nouri, who collapsed during a friendly in 2017 and went into an induced coma.
 Van de Beek had little involvement during his first season at Manchester United, starting only four Premier League matches.
-He made his debut in a friendly against Aston Villa on 12 September, before making his competitive debut as a substitute in the club's opening Premier League fixture at home to Crystal Palace on 19 September; he scored United's only goal in a 3–1 defeat.
+He made his unofficial debut in a friendly against Aston Villa on 12 September, before making his competitive debut as a substitute in the club's opening Premier League fixture at home to Crystal Palace on 19 September; he scored United's only goal in a 3–1 defeat.

-In his second year, he was not started in the Premier League at all, although he did get a few starts in the Champions League and the EFL Cup.
+In his second season, he did not start in the Premier League at all, although he did get a few starts in the Champions League and the EFL Cup.
 In what turned out to be manager Ole Gunnar Solskjaer's final match, a 4–1 loss at Watford on 20 November 2021, Van de Beek was subbed in for only the third time in twelve Premier League matches, scoring his second and last Premier League goal for the club.
-Matters did not improve: in the ten Premier League matches under replacement managers Michael Carrick and Ralf Rangnick, he totalled only 9 minutes of playing time.
+Matters did not improve: in the ten Premier League matches under replacement managers Michael Carrick and Ralf Rangnick, Van de Beek totalled only 9 minutes of playing time.